 On-Device SAF Transaction Lifecycle

-If On-Device SAF is enabled, Simplify performs Stand-in on SAF-eligible transactions, generates a SAF token, writes the transaction to the SAF database (initial status = “Pending”), and sends a transaction response to the POS (no sensitive data), including EMV tags needed for a receipt.
+For SAF-eligible transactions, Simplify performs Stand-in, generates a SAF token, writes the transaction to the SAF database, and sends a transaction response to the POS.
+In more detail, Simplify:

 Simplify will locally approve SAF-eligible transactions that meet the following conditions: